AudienceSecondary school, Tertiary

 You are now a FrogID expert.
 It’s time to record some calls on your field trip

-A special opportunity to learn from the expert in using citizen science to grow Australia's biggest data set about frogs.
-Dr Jodi Rowley is a biologist with a focus on amphibian diversity, ecology and conservation, and a passion for communicating biodiversity conservation.
-Discover the "Meet an expert" session.
+A special opportunity to learn from the experts!
+In this video Dr Jodi Rowley, a biologist with a focus on amphibian diversity, ecology and conservation, and a passion for communicating biodiversity conservation, talks about FrogID and answers questions about frogs.

 Visit local frog habitats and use the FrogID App to record frog calls